bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-03-28-jerzy-skolimowski-in-conversation.md

 ---
 layout: post
-title: Jerzy Skolimowski
+title: Jerzy Skolimowski in Conversation
 published: true
 date: 2023-03-28
 readtime: true
-categories: ['OUTSIDERS AND EXILES<br>THE FILMS OF JERZY SKOLIMOWSKI']
+categories: ['EVENTS']
-tags: [Drama, Thriller]
+tags: [Talk]
-metadata: 'UK 1978, 85 mins<br> Director: Jerzy Skolimowski'
+metadata: ''
-pdf: '2023-03-28-shout.pdf'
+pdf: '2023-03-28-jerzy-skolimowski-in-conversation.pdf'
 ---

 This event is hosted by the _Outsiders and Exiles – the films of Jerzy Skolimowski_ season curator Michael Brooke.
 Michael is a freelance writer and multimedia producer specialising in British and central/eastern European cinema.
 A regular contributor to _Sight and Sound_ and BFI DVD releases, he has also produced and/or contributed to numerous acclaimed DVD and
 Blu-ray releases of the work of Walerian Borowczyk, Krzysztof Kieślowski and Andrzej Wajda for various UK-based video labels.

 Since picking up the Jury Prize at Cannes last year, Jerzy Skolimowski’s latest, arguably most beautiful film, _Eo_, describing the eventful life of a donkey travelling from Poland to Italy, has been garlanded by other festivals and nominated for an Oscar.
-Fitting acclaim for an 84-year-old Polish director who after achieving great prestige in the 1960s was forced into exile, where he succeeded in making at least three outstanding films – _Deep End_ (1970),
-_The Shout_ (1978) and _Moonlighting_ (1982).
+Fitting acclaim for an 84-year-old Polish director who after achieving great prestige in the 1960s was forced into exile, where he succeeded in making at least three outstanding films – _Deep End_ (1970),  _The Shout_ (1978) and _Moonlighting_ (1982).
 Abandoning cinema for 17 years to be a painter, he eventually returned to Poland and began a close collaboration with his second wife, Ewa Piaskowska, co-writing and co-producing films – four of them to date, including another major prize-winner, _Essential Killing_ (2010), in which Vincent Gallo played an Afghan prisoner escaping rendition in Poland and struggling to survive the ferocious local winter.
 His character was, as Skolimowski described him when I met the director at the time, a man reduced to becoming an animal.

 In _Eo_, an animal now takes centre stage.
 Meeting again with the still strikingly youthful Skolimowski at last year’s BFI London Film Festival, I found him fully retaining the independent spirit and wry humour that infuses his films.
 Freely sharing his thoughts with Piaskowska, he explained to me in his heavily accented, slightly eccentric English how _Eo_ first took shape.
 The prolonged schedule (26 months in all) [due to Covid] obliged Skolimowski to use not only six donkeys but three cinematographers (mainly Michael Dymek, but also Paweł Edelman and Michael Englert).
 However, it is hard to detect any obvious change in style, so daring and fluid is their work, the camera often floating over landscapes or taking us deep into the donkey’s point of view.
 ‘I gave them a total freedom; I encouraged them to go as far as they could, experimenting with lenses and crazy camera movements, doing some extravagant shots, as much as they could to be unorthodox.’